archlinux/conf.archlinux.org/content/pages/report.md

 The following list is a (non-exhaustive) collection of examples, that still require addition in the wiki.

-- use HTTPS for sources whereever possible, "git+https://" for git
+- use HTTPS for sources wherever possible, "git+https://" for git
 - don't use specific sourceforge mirror to download, as they might not be available (see [this forum entry](https://bbs.archlinux.org/viewtopic.php?id=22200) as an example)